orchidsoftware/crud/README.md

 ## Defining Filters

-TODO:

 Each resource contains a `filters` method.
+Which expects you to return a list of class names that should be rendered and, if necessary, swapped out for the viewed model.

 ``` php
 /**